c1728p9/board-recovery-instructions/unbricking_guide.md

 `pip install pyOCD`

 ### Step 2: Connect debugger to bricked board
 Locate the 10-pin header associated with your board's k20dx flash.
 Usually, the header is near the OpenSDA USB port on the device.
 Connect your 10-pin debug cable to this header, so pin 1 of the header connects to the red wire on your debug cable, as seen in the image below.
 The pin numbering is printed on the silkscreen of your board for your reference.
-After you have connected the debugger to your board, ensure that both the debugger and the bricked board are plugged into a power source (usually via USB cable).
+After you have connected the debugger to your board, ensure that both the debugger and the bricked board are plugged into your computer via USB cable.

 ![](images/header.png "K20dx flash chip and associated 10-pin header.
 Pin 1 on the header had been circled.")